JatsuLC/KSUQT-Key/README.md

 # K.S.U.Q.T.
 (KeyStroke Usb QT) Key
 An open-source, low cost, Rubber Ducky mimic utilizing the Adafruit Trinkey QT2040 and the Adafruit USB_Hid library.

+# Installation

+- Install the latest circuitpython on the trinkey using this guide: https://learn.adafruit.com/adafruit-trinkey-qt2040/circuitpython
+- Once CircuitPython has been installed, just drag and drop all files into the pi pico.
+- Rename the "KSUQTBase.py" file, or whatever version of the file you are using, to "code.py".
+- KSUQT is now ready to run!

+# Usage

+The scripting is fairly straightforward and barebones.
+All commands are shown below.
+Once your script is ready, drop it into the script folder, and rename it "script.txt".
+The Script you want to run MUST be named "script.txt" as that is how it is defined the code.
+You can change it if you want.

 # KSUQT Device Commands